nolanraghu/atbaypestcontrol/README.md

-# Pest Control Utah
+# AtBay Pest Control

-Unname project regarding pest control delivery  w/Anuja Mehta, Kahero Harriott, Kobin Kempe, and Nolan Raghu
+Mobile application developed by Kahero Harriott, Kobin Kempe, Anuja Mehta, and Nolan Raghu.

+The goal of the project is to create a mobile interface to subscribe for pest control product delivery plans.

+The App is being buit in Expo/ReactNative with MVC architecture